Experts in pest and termite management across the Greater Brisbane Area

 WHY USE CANFIELD PEST CONTROL TO TREAT FIRE ANTS?

-Although we charge a fee for this service, our qualified team of experts have been trained to correctly treat fire ants on residential and commercial properties in South East Queensland.
-As licensed pest control specialists, we can treat properties using both fire ant bait and liquid insecticide via direct nest injection for a quick and effective treatment.
+Although we charge a fee for this service, our qualified team of experts has been trained to correctly treat fire ants on residential and commercial properties in South East Queensland.
+As licensed pest control specialists, we can treat properties using both fire ant bait and liquid insecticide via direct nest injection for quick and effective treatment.

 Here are some other reasons why you should consider using Canfield Pest Control for your fire ant treatment: